Mipside/ServletsTask_Part-2-3/README.md

-# Servlets (Filters, Session, Cookie, HTML, CSS, AJAX)
+# Servlets (Filters, Session, Cookie, HTML, CSS, AJAX) + JUnit tests

   (editing and adding new features to the ServletsTask_Part1)